pimcore/advanced-object-search/doc/00_Installation.md

 ```

 ## Required Backend User Permission
-To access Advanced Object Search feature, user needs to meet one of following criteria:
+To access the Advanced Object Search feature, a user needs to meet at least one of the following criteria:
-* be an `admin` or
+* Be an `admin` user.
-* have `bundle_advancedsearch_search` permission
+* Have `bundle_advancedsearch_search` permission.